 On the Admin sidebar, go to Stores > Settings > Configuration.

-In the left panel, expand Services and choose Magento Services.
+In the left panel, expand Services and choose Commerce Services Connector.

 Click Save Config.

-When you save, if there are any SaaS projects associated with your API key, those projects will appear in the SaaS Project field located in the SaaS Environment section.
+When you save, if there are any SaaS projects associated with your API key, those projects will appear in the SaaS Project field located in the SaaS Identifier section.

 Magento creates a SaaS project and the number of SaaS environments you are entitled to.

-Select the SaaS Environment to use for the current configuration of your Magento store.
+Select the SaaS Data Space to use for the current configuration of your Magento store.

 To change the SaaS project or environment names, click the Rename this Project or Rename this Environment respectively.